 The most recommended way is via one of our famous mountain bike rides down the newly paved, 50 kilometer winding road from the high pass of Abra Malaga at 4316 meters (14,160 feet above sea level ) The ride takes about 4 hours total and is by far the most popular trip we do – everyone absolutely loves it !
 See the 1 day mountain biking section of our webpage for more information.

-After returning to the hotel and having lunch, there is the option of either spending another night in Ollantaytambo at KB Tambo (which of course we recommend !) or else spending the night in Aguas Calientes.
-The main thing is whether you plan to get up very early to see Machu Picchu. (be warned it is most crowded in the mornings).
+After returning to the hotel and having lunch, there is the option of either spending another night in Ollantaytambo (which of course we recommend !) or else spending the night in Aguas Calientes.
+The main thing is to decide whether you plan to get up very early to see Machu Picchu. (be warned it is most crowded in the mornings).
 If so, you should go to Aguas Calientes tonight.
-Otherwise, there is an early train that will get you to Machu Picchu around 9am.
+Otherwise, there is an early train that will get you to Machu Picchu as early as 7.20am.
 Since Huayna Picchu tickets are no longer sold onsite but rather online in advance, some people no longer feel the need to go at 6am.
 Others hope to go early and see the sunrise (keep in mind that due to the steep mountains, sunrise is relatively late in the morning and not always visible due to common fog.
 If spending the night in Ollantaytambo, there is the rest of this late afternoon and evening to have a good meal and relax and just take an early train tomorrow, Day 5.

 Today would be a great day, after returning from Machu Picchu, to relax as you likely will be tired from the day before.
 Sleep in, and take a late breakfast up on our terrace, drinking coffee and watching the sun rays hit the Incan fortress of Ollantaytambo.
 After breakfast, you could either just wander around town for the rest of the day, or if you are up for more exploring there are several options: